Freddie Frith: Motorcycle racing career

 Frith entered his first major race, the first Manx Grand Prix in 1930 riding an over-the counter, 350 cc Velocette KTT in the Junior event, finishing third at a speed of 60.34 mph.
 He retired from the 500 cc race with a blown engine, again riding his 350, when holding third place.

-He won the 1935 Junior Manx Grand Prix and then joined the Norton team for the 1936 TT Races.
-It was a winning combination as he claimed the Junior TT and finished second in the Senior TT as well as winning the 350cc European Championship.
-In 1937 he went one better in the Senior and took a brilliant win and setting the first 90 mph plus lap of the Snaefell Mountain Course.
+Frith won the 1935 Junior Manx Grand Prix and then joined the Norton team for the 1936 TT Races.
+It was a winning combination, as he claimed the Junior TT and finished second in the Senior TT as well as winning the 350cc European Championship.
+In 1937, he went one better in the Senior and took a brilliant win and setting the first 90 mph plus lap of the Snaefell Mountain Course.

-After finishing third in the 1939 Senior he missed the 1947 TT due to a practice spill on a 500cc Moto Guzzi.
-Turning to Velocettes in 1948 he won the Junior Race, repeating this success a year later.
-Freddie was the first ever 350cc World Champion in 1949, winning all five events of the inaugural campaign, using a single-overhead-camshaft engine in the Ulster race.
+After finishing third in the 1939 Senior, Frith missed the 1947 TT due to a practice spill on a 500cc Moto Guzzi.
+Turning to Velocettes in 1948, he won the Junior Race, repeating this success a year later.
+Frith was the first ever 350cc World Champion in 1949, winning all five events of the inaugural campaign, using a single-overhead-camshaft engine in the Ulster race.

 Frith, alongside other riders from BSA, Ariel and Matchless works teams, served in the army during World War 2 at the Infantry Driving & Maintenance School stationed at Keswick, where officers and NCOs learned how to ride cross-country.
 Sgt.
 Freddie Frith taught teams of four on Norton 500s over Skiddaw in all weathers.
 A special treat on the last day was reserved for roadwork, following Frith's track-style fast cornering.